Paullllllllllllllllll/ChronoTranscriber/README.md

 6. **Review and Confirm**
    - Review your selections
-   - Confirm to start processing (context selection remains optional)
+   - Confirm to start processing; the summary reflects whether additional context is enabled

 #### Providing Additional Context